Autism Services

 APPS (Autism Program Planning Success for Employment)

-APPS assists individuals with Autism Spectrum Disorders with self-determination and employment readiness skills.
-The program, which is offered at the Workforce & Technology Center in northeast Baltimore, includes small group, interactive learning sessions that focus on:
+APPS assists job seekers with Autism with self-determination and employment readiness skills.
+APPS is offered in your community, at the WTC, and virtually, and includes small group, interactive learning sessions that focus on:

 • Self-determination